iOS-10-Stuffs/ios-10-stuffs.github.io/useful-tools.md

 ### jtool

-  The 'jtool' command is meant to meet and exceed the functionality to XCode's otool(1), picking up along the way additional Mach-O commands such as atos(1), dyldinfo(1), nm(1), segedit(1), pagestuff(1), strings(1) , and even codesign(1) and the informal ldid. jtool also provides novel features, such in-binary search functionality, symbol injection and a disassembler functionality with (limited but constantly improving) emulation capabilities.
+  The ' jtool ' command is meant to meet and exceed the functionality to XCode's otool(1), picking up along the way additional
+  Mach-O commands such as atos(1), dyldinfo(1), nm(1), segedit(1), pagestuff(1), strings(1) , and even codesign(1) and the
+  informal ldid. jtool also provides novel features, such in-binary search functionality, symbol injection and a disassembler functionality with (limited but constantly improving) emulation capabilities.
 It also provides color output.
 Most importantly,